goldener-data/awesome-smart-sampling/README.md

 # awesome-smart-sampling

 In the artificial intelligence (AI) era, accessing the right data is crucial for building effective models while minimizing costs.
-Depending if the data is labeled or not, the process of accessing the right data can be split into two main categories:
+The process of accessing the right data can be split into two main categories:
-- *data sampling*: the process of selecting a representative subset of data among a larger not labeled dataset.
+- *data sampling*: the process of selecting a representative subset of data among a larger dataset.
 - *data splitting*: The processing of dividing a dataset into training, validation, and test sets.

 In both cases, the goal is to make sure that all sets used during the training and monitoring of the AI pipeline